Carrigogunnell

 Carrigogunnell Castle (Irish: Chairrge Ó gCoinneall) is a medieval Irish fortification near the village of Clarina, on the banks of the River Shannon in County Limerick.

 The structure dates to at least the early 13th century, and was slighted in September 1691 after being captured during the second siege of Limerick.

 Description

-The castle is built on outcrop trap rock of volcanic origin that overlooks the low lands of Limerick, and the River Shannon.
+The castle is built on outcrop trap rock of volcanic origin that overlooks the low lands of County Limerick, and the River Shannon.